 There have been calls from a variety of sources for a serious assessment of the response to the Covid-19 pandemic in Canada.
 This was one of the most challenging social and health crises in the country in generations and anything that significant justifies an honest, arms-length review.
 Such a review should not be a forum for finger-pointing, name-calling, or nastiness to be publicized; there has already been enough of that.
 Canada, and each province individually, has serious lessons to be learned and hopefully corrections made before further variants throw the population back into panic.
 August 9, 2023 should be regarded as a major turning point for health and long-term care in New Brunswick.

 For decades in most other provinces, there have been academic programs that focus on healthcare organization and leadership.
 Ontario was the first with University of Toronto’s prestigious graduate program followed by a superb program at University of Ottawa then York University.
 With University of Toronto being the pace-setter in the 1950’s with Dr. G. Harvey Agnew, other universities picked up the need for education of those who are currently working in some level of healthcare leadership or those aspiring to do so.
-Aided by a large Kellogg Foundation grant in the late 1970’s, other universities across the country developed such programming; in Atlantic Canada the superb program was developed at Dalhousie, initially with the leadership of legendary Dr. Peter Ruderman, and it has become a key element of health care services in that province and beyond.
-The composition and membership of the new health authority boards was officially released by government on June 30, 2023.
-In previous commentaries I have indicated nothing but support and pleasure that we finally know who will fill the roles.
+Aided by a large Kellogg Foundation grant in the late 1970’s, other universities across the country developed such programming; in Atlantic Canada the superb program was developed at Dalhousie, initially with the leadership of legendary Dr. Peter Ruderman, and it has become a key element of health care services in that province and beyond. |

 AuthorKen McGeorge, BS,DHA,CHE is a career health care executive based in Fredericton, NB, Canada.
 Archives